AndrewJ01/Alfredo-grp-test/README.md

 # Alfredo-grp-test
-This is a practice repo for learning within our research group
+This is a practice repo for learning within our research group.
+This is Andrew's first edit using GitHub Desktop.